For a personally and financially rewarding career, one of the best master’s in educational leadership can be the perfect stepping stone.

 Coursework will be delivered in a variety of formats, including workshops, the analysis of case studies, simulations, problem-based assignments, and periods of reflection.
 Upon graduating from the program, you’ll have the skills and knowledge required to inspire and lead other educational staff in the transformation and improvement of school systems.

 CUNY City College’s graduate tuition is lower than average compared to similar institutions.
-Graduates pay around $11,402 in base tuition if they are residents of New York, or $20,832 for out-of-state students.
-Financial aid is available too, with approximately $8,500 awarded on average.
+Financial aid is available, too, with approximately $8,500 awarded on average.